About

 About the Chapel of Light

 The Chapel of Light is a virtual sacred space for prayer.
-We created this project to offer people all over the world the opportunity to light a candle, request a prayer, and join Sunday service streams at any time: from home, a hospital room, exile, or the front lines.
+We created this project to offer people all over the world the opportunity to light a candle, request a prayer, and join Sunday service streams at any time: from home, a hospital room, or anywhere far from a church.

 This is not a replacement for physical church prayer.
 It is a digital extension for anyone who finds it difficult to attend a local church.
 The tradition of lighting candles and submitting prayer intentions has existed for centuries; we simply make it accessible through the internet.